starch-uk/sca-extra/README.md

 Boolean isManager = true;    // ✅ Descriptive and readable
 ```

-**Note:** To customize this rule (e.g., change which abbreviations are flagged or which suffixes are allowed), edit the XPath expression directly in `rulesets/code-style/NoAbbreviations.xml`.
-See the [Customizing Rules](#customizing-rules) section below for details.
+**Note:** To customize this rule (e.g., change which abbreviations are flagged or which suffixes are allowed), edit the configurable variables at the top of the XPath expression in `rulesets/code-style/NoAbbreviations.xml`.
+See the [Customizing Rules](#customizing-rules) section above for details.

 ### Code Style Rules